json-api-dotnet/JsonApiDotNetCore/docs/usage/meta.md

 # Metadata

-Non-standard metadata can be added to your API responses in 2 ways.
-Resource and Request meta.
+Non-standard metadata can be added to your API responses in two ways: Resource and Request Meta.
 In the event of a key collision, the Request Meta will take precendence.

 ## Resource Meta